gaubrey1/celo-ico/README.md

 ![](https://github.com/gaubrey1/celo-ico/blob/main/tutorial-images/initial-project.png)

 Now let's install [Web3Modal library](https://github.com/Web3Modal/web3modal).
 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.
-By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc), You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet, and Arkane.
+By default the **Web3Modal** library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc), You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet, and Arkane.

-- Open up a terminal pointing at the `my-app` directory and execute this command
+Open up a terminal pointing at the `my-app` directory and execute this command:

 ```bash
 npm install web3modal
 ```

-- In the same terminal also install `ethers.js`
+In the same terminal also install `ethers.js`:
-> Note : We install v5 specifically since the new v6 has breaking changes to the code.

 ```bash
 npm install ethers@5
 ```

+>**_Note_**: We install v5 specifically since the new v6 has breaking changes to the code.
+>
 Download this [image](https://github.com/gaubrey1/celo-ico/blob/main/tutorial-images/15.svg) and save it in the `src` folder in the `my-app` directory.

-- Now go to `App.css` file in the `src` folder and replace all the contents of this file with the following code, this would add some styling to your dapp.
+Now go to `App.css` file in the `src` folder and replace all the contents of this file with the following code, this would add some styling to your dapp:

 ```css
 .main {
   min-height: 90vh;